2023 Conference Info

 Managing a Pandemic in the Workplace with No Rules

-Speaker: Teresa Overton, Vanderbilt
+Panelist: Teresa Overton, Vanderbilt

-What Non-Lawyers Can Tell Lawyers and Judges About Legal And Judicial Ethics
+What Non-Lawyers Can Tell Lawyers and Judges About Legal and Judicial Ethics

-Audience: Attorneys, Mediators
+Suggested audience: Attorneys, Mediators

 In this session, a panel of non-lawyers, including the rector of a congregation, a youth minister, and a college professor, will give their thoughts on factual scenarios that implicate ethical dilemmas for lawyers and judges.
 The panelists will discuss their thoughts on whether the described conduct is or is not ethical under described circumstances.
 After the panel speaks, Sandy Garrett, Chief Disciplinary Counsel for the Tennessee Board of Professional Responsibility, and Marshall Davidson, Disciplinary Counsel for the Tennessee Board of Judicial Conduct, will analyze the scenarios under the Rules of Professional Conduct, the Code of Judicial Conduct, and applicable caselaw.

-Speaker: Marsha Wood, Volkswagen
+Presenter: Marsha Wood, Volkswagen

 How The Tennessee Lawyers’ Assistance Program Assists Lawyers In Crisis

-Audience: Attorneys, Mediators
+Suggested audience: Attorneys, Mediators

 Lawyers and judges are not immune from mental illness, emotional and psychological distress, and substance abuse.
 In fact, the stress and pressures of practicing law or sitting on the bench may make lawyers and judges particularly vulnerable to these pitfalls.
 When lawyers and judges develop problems, clients and parties before the court may fail to receive the zealous representation or the just, well-reasoned and balanced decisions that justice requires.
 The Tennessee Board of Professional Responsibility offers services and assistance through the Tennessee Lawyers’ Assistance Program (TLAP) to assist lawyers suffering from mental or emotional problems or substance abuse.
 Buddy Stockwell is the Executive Director of TLAP and he will present an overview of the services provided by TLAP, discuss how an attorney can access the available services, and inform the audience how TLAP interacts with the disciplinary function of the Board of Professional Responsibility.